-Service to the community is an important focus of the M.S.W.
-Student Association.
+Service to the community is an important focus of the MSW Student Association.
 Meetings offer opportunities for students to interact with guest speakers regarding current topics in the field of social work and career opportunities.
-The officers are elected by the members.
+The members elect the officers.
 In consultation with the membership, the officers are responsible for planning the meetings, inviting speakers, planning fundraisers, and selecting and implementing service projects.
 A faculty advisor is assigned to work with the Association.

+SECTION VIII

-SECTION VIII THE SCHOOL OF SOCIAL WORK ADVISORY BOARD
+THE SCHOOL OF SOCIAL WORK ADVISORY BOARD